LSSTDESC/tom_desc/README.md

 ## Deployment at NERSC

 The server runs on NERSC Spin, in the `desc-tom` namespace of production m1727.
-It reads its container image from `registry.services.nersc.gov/raknop/tom-desc-production`; that container image is built the Dockerfile in the "docker" subdirectory of this repository.
-(I also run another instance on the development Spin server, for, of course, development.)
+Rob maintains this.

 The actual web ap software is *not* read from the docker image (although a version of the software is packaged in the image).
 Rather, the directory `/tom_desc` inside the container is mounted from the NERSC csf file system.
 This allows us to update the software without having to rebuild and redploy the image; the image only needs to be redeployed if we have to add prerequisite packages, or if we want to update the OS software for security patches and the like.
 The actual TOM software is deployed at `/global/cfs/cdirs/desc-td/SOFTWARE/tom_deployment/production/tom_desc` (with the root volume for the web server in the `tom_desc` subdirectory below that).
 Right now, that deployment is just handled as a git checkout.
 After it's updated, things need to happen *on* the Spin server (migrations, telling the server to reload the software).
-My (Rob's) notes on this are in `rob_notes.txt`.
+My (Rob's) notes on this are in `rob_notes.txt`, though they may have fallen somewhat out of date.

+There are some additional `.yaml` files in that directory for other services that are useful for the actual business of ELAsTiCC2:

+* `tom-send-alerts-cron.yaml` creates a cron job to send out alerts while the actual ELASTiCC2 campaign is running.
+That file will need to be edited so that the `args` field has the right arguments to do what you want to do.

+* `tom-pgdump.yaml` creates a cron job that (as currently configured) does a weekly pg_dump of the postgres database, to the directory found under the `hostPath:` field underneath `volumes:`.

 ### Steps for deployment

 This is assuming a deployment from scratch.
 You probably don't want to do this on the production server, as you stand a chance of wiping out the existing database!
 Only do this if you really know what you're doing (which, at the moment, is probably only Rob.)

-### With the command line
+If you're in a situation where Rob isn't available, if you understand NERSC Spin the vocabulary here should make sense; the NERSC Spin support people should be able to help, as shoudl the `#spin` channel on the NERSC Users Slack.

 Do `module load spin` on perlmutter.
 Do `rancher context switch` to get in the right rancher cluster and context.
 Create a namespace (if it doesn't exist already) with `rancher namespace create <name>`.
 Rob uses `desc-tom` on the spin dev cluster, and for production deployment, `desc-tom` and `desc-tom-2` on the production cluster.

-- Create the persistent volume claim.
-Make a copy of and edit `tom-rknop-dev-postgres-pvc.yaml` to be consistent with everything.
-Be careful about this; a bunch of things need to be edited for consistency (including lots of names, namespaces, and references.
-This will be fraught if you don't know what you're doing.
-There are things like "workloadselector" that have to be consistent with the namespace name and the deployment name.
-When done, create the pvc with
+All of the things necessary to get the TOM running are specified in YAML files found in the `spin_admin` subdirectory.
+To create or update something on Spin, you "apply" the YAML file with
+  `rancher kubectl apply --namespace <namespace> -f <filename>` where `<namespace>` is the Spin namespace you're working in, and `<filename>` is the YAML file you're using.
+If you're not using the default deployment, you *will* have to edit the various YAML files for what you're doing; among other things, all "namespace" and "workloadselector" fields will have to be updated for the namespace you're using.

+You can see what you have running by doing all of:

+* `rancher kubectl get all --namespace <namespace>`
+* `rancher kubectl get pvc --namespace <namespace>`
-   `rancher kubectl apply --namespace=<namespace> -f <filename>`
+* `rancher kubectl get secret --namespace <namespace>`

+(it seems that "all" doesn't really mean all).
+You can also just look to see what actual pods are running with `get pods` in place of `get all`.
+This is a good way to make sure that the things you think are running are really running.
+You can get the logs (stdout and stderr from the entrypoint command) for a pod with
+  `rancher kubectl logs --namespace <namespace> <pod>` where you cut and paste the full ugly pod name from the output of `get all` or `get pods`.

+(It's also possible to use the web interface to monitor what's going; you should know about that if you've been trained on NERSC Spin.)

+#### The steps necessary to create the production TOM from scratch:

+After each step, it's worth running a `rancher kubectl get...` command to make sure that the thing you created or started is working.
+There are lots of reasons why things can fail, some of which aren't entirely under your control (e.g. servers that docker images are pulled from).

+- Create the two persistent volume claims.
+There are two files, `tom-postgres-pvc.yaml` and `tom-cassandra-pvc.yaml` that describe these.
+If you're making a new deployment somewhere, you *will* need to edit them (so that things like "namespace" and "workloadselector" are consistent with everything else you're doing).
+Be very careful with these files, as you stand a chance of blowing away the existing TOM database if you do the wrong thing.

+- Verify that the persistent volume claims exist with `rancher kubectl get pvc --namespace <namespace>`

+- Create the cassandra deployment.
+(As of this writing, the cassandra database is actually not actively used, but the TOM won't start up without it being available.)
+The YAML file is `tom-cassandra.yaml`

 - Create the postgres deployment.
-Make a copy of and edit `tom-rknop-dev-postgres.yaml`, again being careful to get everything right!
-Create the postgres installation with another `rancher kubectl apply` command, giving the new yaml filename.
-You can check that the deployment is there with `rancher kubectl get deployment --namespace=<namesdpace>`, and that it's running with `rancher kubectl get pods --namespace=<namespace>`.
-Check the logs of the pod to make sure postgres created its directory structure on the persistent volume, and got started up right, with `rancher kubectl logs --namepace=<filename> <podname>`, where you can get the podname from the output of the `get pods` command.

-- Create the postgres service; this is the thing that's needed so that the TOM web ap server is able to communicate internally with the postgres server.
-This "just happens" when you do it from the UI, but you have to do it as a separate step here.
-The yaml file to copy and edit is `tom-rknop-dev-postgres-service.yaml`.
+The YAML file is `tom-postgres.yaml`

 - Create the secrets.
-The yaml file to copy and edit is `tom-rknop-dev-secrets.yaml`.
+The yaml file is `tom-secrets.yaml`.
+This file *will* need to be edited, because we don't want to commit the actual secrets to the git archive.
+Rob keeps a copy of the YAML file with the actual secrets in place in his `~/secrets` directory; you won't be able to read this, but if you're stuck needing to create this when Rob isn't around, NERSC people should be able to help you.
+(TODO: find a safe collabration-available place to keep this.)

+- Create the web certificate for the web app.
+The YAML file is `tom-cert.yaml`.
+Like `tom-secrets.yaml`, this one needs to be edited.
+Because certificates expire, the contents of this have to be updated regularly (yearly, using the LBL certificates that Rob uses).
+The actual content of the secrets is created with a combination of `openssl` and `base64` commands.
+TODO: really document this.

 - Create the webap server.
-The yaml file to copy and edit is `tom-rknop-dev-app.yaml`.
-There is an additional wrinkle with this.
-Right now, I do *not* have the django code baked into the Docker image, because everything is still under active development.
-Rather, I have the django code in a directory on CFS, and a mount that as a volume in spin.
-This requires running the workload under the same UID as the owner of the directory.
-This means (at least) editing some fields under `spec.template.metadata.annotations`
+The yaml file is `tom-app.yaml`.
+This one has to run as a normal user because it needs to bind-mount directories.
+The file right now has Rob's userid as the user to run as.
+To change this, edit the file and look at the following fields under `spec.template.metadata.annotations`:
   - `nersc.gov/collab_uids`
   - `nersc.gov/gid`
   - `nersc.gov/gids`